Hello, beautiful soul.

 Living an honorable life; it’s always a personal choice

-And that’s when something inside me “clicked”.
-One’s awakening is not my business.
+As we become the light, we begin to experience peace in knowing that we cannot impose our values on or control others.
+One’s awakening is not our business.
 We can do our best to inspire others but we cannot force anyone to live an honorable life.
 One will cheat if he wants to cheat.
-I can try to dissuade him from it but the final decision is entirely his.
+We can try to dissuade him from it but the final decision is entirely his.

 A non-discriminating and non-separate God